Living Kidney Donors Are Important for Those in Kidney Failure

 “Kidney failure is a growing problem in this country, and the number of people living with end-stage kidney disease is increasing,” said Dr. Elizabeth Thomas, professor of surgery at UT Health San Antonio and director of the Living Kidney Donor Program at University Health Transplant Institute.

 “It is well-proven that kidney transplantation is the best treatment for end-stage renal disease.
 Because of advancements in renal care, more people with kidney failure are qualifying to receive a kidney transplant.
 This is good news for a patient who will have an opportunity at a longer, higher quality life.
-But it also means that access to kidney transplantation is more competitive,” Thomas said.
+But it also means that access to kidney transplantation is more competitive,” Dr. Thomas said.

 While most transplant organs come from deceased donors, receiving a living donation is the quickest way for patients to secure the life-saving kidney they need.
 Compared to a deceased donor kidney, a living donor kidney starts working faster, lasts longer and can add more years to a patient’s life.